berlinrs/berline.rs/on-location-announcement-checklist.md

 - [ ] In the frontmatter, update `title:` and `date:`.
 - [ ] Update `location:` if the event does not take place at the default location.
 - [ ] Update the _"Planned programme"_ section with plans for the upcoming edition.
+- [ ] Update the upcoming meetups list introduction paragraph, mentioning date and ordinal of the upcoming edition.
-- [ ] Update the upcoming meetups list introduction paragraph and shift the list items, adding a new item according to the 4-weeks cadence.
+- [ ] Shift the upcoming meetups list items, adding a new item according to the 4-weeks cadence.
 - [ ] Update the _"Location"_ and _"Accessibility"_ sections if the event
       does not take place at the default location.
 - [ ] Stage and review the changes.